About MacKay United Church

 By being good stewards of God's creation.

-Our history
+Our story

 MacKay United of New Edinburgh has a long, fascinating history closely intertwined with the development of the nation’s capital.